Austria corporate tax - guide for international expansion

 - Proof of your status as an entrepreneur, innovator or investor

 You’ll also need to register your business with ACRA.
-This is easiest if you have your EntrePass already as you’ll be able to use Singpass to make the process easier.
+This is easiest if you have your EntrePass already as you’ll be able to use the digital identity service Singpass to make the process easier.
 If you don’t have Singpass you need to have a local agent support you with your ACRA filing.
-With Singpass you need to:

 The company registration process in Singapore is fairly simple and shouldn't take too much time.
-The entire legal process is done online, and once you have submitted the forms and made payment, your company details should be confirmed within only about 15 minutes.
+The entire legal process is done online, and once you have submitted the forms and made payment, your company details should be confirmed within only about 15 minutes.³

 Starting a business is a serious thing and you’ll need to be very clear on the obligations and responsibilities that come with your new Singapore entity.
 It’s a good idea to take legal advice to make sure you fully understand what’s required of you, to stay on the right side of the law and make sure your business is a success.

-It’s also worth applying for Corppass10 which is the gateway to manage company interactions with government agencies - and needed to register for GST.
+It’s also worth applying for Corppass which is the gateway to manage company interactions with government agencies - and needed to register for GST.
 Beyond this, there may be other things you need to consider such as licences or permissions to trade, which can vary depending on your sector and company type.
 It’s worth getting personalised professional advice to make sure you’ve done everything needed before you start to trade.

 Singapore is a booming economy in its own right as well as being a gateway to the broader region.
 It’s a perfect place for UK businesses to get a foothold before expanding further.
 If you’re thinking of taking your company global, check out Wise Business for easy ways to manage your money across currencies with low fees, great rates and no hassle.

-Sources used in the article:
+Sources used in this article:

 *Please see terms of use and product availability for your region or visit Wise fees and pricing for the most up to date pricing and fee information.